techidaily/site-win11-tips/source/_posts/realigning-windows-11s-file-order-preferences.md

  If you only need to reset the View Settings of all folders of the same type, this method is for you.
 Here's what you have to do:

 1. Click on Start and search for**File Explorer Options** .
-To learn more about it, see our guide on[how to open the Folder Options on Windows](https://www.makeuseof.com/windows-10-open-folder-options/) .
+To learn more about it, see our guide on [how to open the Folder Options on Windows](https://www.makeuseof.com/windows-10-open-folder-options/) .
 2. Now, select the**View** tab in the top bar and tap on**Reset Folders** .
 ![Reset Folder View Settings to Default Via File Explorer](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/05/reset-folder-view-settings-to-default-via-file-explorer.jpg)
 3. Click**Yes** when prompted to confirm your action.